ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 {{site.data.keyword.attribute-definition-list}}

-# Upgrading to a new Major Version
+# Upgrading to a new major version
 {: #upgrading}

-Once a major version of a database is at its End Of Life (EOL), it is a good idea to upgrade to a current major version.
+When a major version of a database is at its End Of Life (EOL), it is a good idea to upgrade to a current major version.

 Find the available versions of {{site.data.keyword.databases-for-postgresql}} in the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/databases-for-postgresql) page, from the {{site.data.keyword.databases-for}} CLI plug-in command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show){: external}, or from the {{site.data.keyword.databases-for}} API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases){: external} endpoint.

+When you upgrade to a new instance, you also need to change the connection information in your application.
+{: note}

 ## Requirements for upgrading to PostgreSQL (v 13, 14, 15) from PostgreSQL (v10, 11, 12)
 {: #upgrading-reqs}